danielharrell/SumLect2015/Lost_Idea_LA.md

 Once education is a matter of mine to decide, those of us devoted to liberal education are no different from those of us dismissive of it.
-And in this respect, which to my mind is definitive, the threat to liberal education can never come from outside it.
-For to pursue an education at all, liberal or no, is to have answered a question that a liberal education obliges each of us to ask, and ask on our own
+And in this respect, which to my mind is decisive, the threat to liberal education can never come from outside it.
+To pursue an education at all, liberal or no, is to have answered a question that a liberal education obliges each of us to ask, and ask on our own
 behalf: What does it mean to be educated?
-And that we can answer this question in a choice *against* liberal education, putting it at risk of extinction if the same choice is made repeatedly and resolvedly, is perhaps the
+That we can answer this question in a choice *against* liberal education, putting it at risk of extinction if the same choice is made repeatedly and resolvedly, is perhaps the